top of page

 Spring Break 2026 - Map-2.jpg

 You squint in the dim light, trying to read its markings.
-The words that reveal themselves are familiar - The Hidden Garden, The Island in Northern Waters, Thneedville, Panem, and beside each a large black X. You also find instructions to pick up a passport to which you can affix limited edition badges for each destination you visit, Collect one or collect them all!
+The words that reveal themselves are familiar - The Lyceum Garden, An Island in Northern Waters, Thneedville, Panem, and beside each a large black X. You also find instructions to pick up a passport to which you can affix limited edition badges for each destination you visit, Collect 1, 2 or all 11.

 Treasure awaits!